mdshuai/beans/k8s/README.md

 [Global]
 Zone = us-east-1d
 ```

 * when create loadbalance svc, you met error `Failed to create load balancer for service default/hello-pod: No node tags supplied and also failed to parse the given lists of hosts for tags.
 Abort creating firewall rule.`
 you need add Network tag to your instance
 ```
-#best use instancename as your tag
-gcloud compute instances add-tags $instance --tags tag1,tag2 gcloud compute instances remove-tags  $instance --tags tag1,tag2
+//Best use instancename as your tag gcloud compute instances add-tags $instance --tags tag1,tag2 gcloud compute instances remove-tags  $instance --tags tag1,tag2
 ```

 * For federation (using loadbalancer services and Google cloud
 dns), you will need to ensure that the instances are created with the
 following scopes (service account permissions)